koualab/itap/README.md

 ## Test

 * Type `itap -help` and it should output its help screen.
-* Type `itap -version` and you should see an output like itap version xxx (Tue Dec 29 14:17:51 2020).
+* Type `itap -version` and you should see an output like itap version 0.1 (Tue Dec 29 14:17:51 2020).